casoon/astro-webvitals/README.md

 A lightweight Web Vitals monitoring component for Astro with debug overlay and analytics support.

+> 📦 This component was extracted from the [astro-v5-template](https://github.com/casoon/astro-v5-template) to be available as a standalone package.

 Inspired by [AuditMySite Studio](https://github.com/casoon/auditmysite_studio).

 ## Features